 killed a Washington Post journalist and then sawed his body to pieces.

 The humiliation of the USA continued in the following weeks.
 When Trump's

 pathetic secretary of state, Mike Pompeo, a man who couldn't teach history

 in an elementary school, traveled to North Korea, Kim refused to meet with

 him.
 Then evidence surfaced that North Korea was continuing its production

-of nuclear weapons fuel and was continuing work at its main missile site
+of nuclear fuel and was continuing work at its main missile site

-(and it has possible opened a second missile site).
+(and it has possibly opened a second site).

 In February 2019 Trump met again with Kim (in Vietnam) and this time he may

 have understood what North Korea wants: it wants the USA to get out of the